tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-an-account-sas.md

 ---
-title: "Create an account SAS"
+title: Create an account SAS - Azure Storage
 description: An account shared access signature (SAS) delegates access to resources in a storage account.
-An account SAS can provide access to resources in more than one service or to service-level operations. ms.date: 07/29/2019 ms.prod: azure ms.reviewer: na ms.service: storage ms.topic: reference
+An account SAS can provide access to resources in more than one Azure Storage service or to service-level operations.
 author: tamram

+ms.date: 07/29/2019
+ms.author: tamram
+ms.reviewer: cbrooks
+ms.service: storage
+ms.topic: reference
 ---

 # Create an account SAS